Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/21_debugging.typ

 #reading-path(path: "essential")

-We have journeyed from the low-level bit-twiddling of Binary Decision Diagrams to the high-level mathematical framework of Abstract Interpretation, culminating in the analysis of complex network policies.
+We have journeyed from the low-level bit-twiddling of Binary Decision Diagrams to the high-level mathematical framework of Abstract Interpretation, culminating in the analysis of complex software systems.

 == The Big Picture

 The power of this approach lies in the synergy between two distinct fields:

 1.  *Abstract Interpretation* provides the *soundness*.
-It ensures that when we say "Packet X cannot reach Server Y", we are mathematically correct.
+It ensures that when we say "Input X cannot cause Error Y", we are mathematically correct.
 There are no missed corner cases.
 2.  *Binary Decision Diagrams* provide the *efficiency*.
-They allow us to represent and manipulate sets of $2^100$ packets as easily as a single integer.
+They allow us to represent and manipulate sets of $2^100$ states as easily as a single integer.

 By combining them, we build tools that are both rigorous and scalable --- a rare combination in software verification.

 == What We Built

-Throughout this guide, we constructed a "Packet Filter Analyzer" that can:
+Throughout this guide, we constructed a "Program Analyzer" that can:
-- *Parse* firewall rules into boolean logic.
+- *Parse* program logic into boolean formulas.
-- *Encode* packet headers into BDD variables.
+- *Encode* program variables into BDD variables.
-- *Analyze* reachability across complex chains.
+- *Analyze* reachability across control flow.
-- *Verify* security properties like isolation and sanitization.
+- *Verify* safety properties like assertions and invariants.
-- *Optimize* policies by removing redundant rules.
+- *Optimize* code by removing dead branches.

 == Further Reading